sashinpivotal/pcf-dev-students-notes/README.md

     (See “cf routes” and “cf create-route” commands.)
 -   When mapping or unmapping routes, do you have to restart or restage an application?
+-   How can you delete all routes that are not associated with any apps?
+-   What is the logical steps of blue-green deployment?
+-   Is blue-green deployment suitable for major feature change?

 ## App Execution & Security Groups: Setting up App Monitoring with New Relic

+### Challenge questions

+-   What are the default ASG's?

+### Lab extras

+-   Try cf commands relevant to security groups

 ## Staging and Running: Push the Web-UI